parthpranav2/Focura-Record/RECORD.md

 -Implemented music track downloader in the main project -made the pilot project to determine the coordinates of the touch on image view

+30/05/2025
+All
+-Revised the auditory section basis
+-Undone the unrelated provisions in auditory section in app